Light-Workflow Runner

 Proposed design.

-light-workflow-runner is a tenant-side execution agent for workflow tasks that must run near tenant systems, tenant repositories, private tools, local gateways, sidecars, or sandboxed release workspaces.
-It is not a second workflow engine and it must not consume workflow start events directly.
+light-workflow-runner is a tenant-side execution agent primarily introduced for workflow tasks that must run near tenant systems, tenant repositories, private tools, local gateways, sidecars, or sandboxed release workspaces.
+The same controller, lease, fencing, and backend substrate can also execute standalone agent turns or actions submitted by light-agent.
+It is not a second workflow or agent engine and it must not consume workflow start events or own interactive agent sessions.

-The SaaS-owned light-workflow instance remains the authoritative orchestrator.
-It consumes workflow start events, creates workflow instances, persists task state, resolves workflow definitions, applies policy, and owns audit history.
-Tenant runners register with controller-rs, receive server-issued task leases, execute only the leased task, and report normalized results back to the control plane.
+The SaaS-owned light-workflow instance remains authoritative for workflow subjects. light-agent remains authoritative for standalone agent sessions, turns, and actions.
+Tenant runners register with controller-rs, receive server-issued fenced execution leases, execute only the leased attempt, and report normalized results for the authenticated origin service to reconcile.

 Problem